 Via Allenby/King Hussein Crossing

 If you have your Jordan Visa pre-approved, you can enter Jordan at the Allenby/King Hussein Crossing.
-The travelling time is quicker, around 45 minutes from Jerusalem to Allenby, then about 1 hour to cross the border (using VIP Service), and about 1 hour to Amman – total journey time around 3 hours.
+The travelling time is quicker, around 45 minutes from Jerusalem to Allenby, then about 1 hour to cross the border (using VIP Service), and about 1,5 hours to the airport – total journey time around 3,5 hours.
 Please note, however, that Allenby/King Hussein is usually more busy than the other border crossing; without the VIP service it is therefore possible that you spend a decent amount of time waiting.